abdfaizaan/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 6. Click **Create**.

-  ## You Have successfully completed the Lab
+  ## You have successfully completed the Lab

-  >**Note**: If you complete the lab ahead of the allotted time, please review and validate .
+  >**Note**: If you complete the lab ahead of the allotted time, please review and validate.
 Once validation is successful, you may proceed to delete the respective lab.

 - Here are the steps to delete the lab: